Oral Restrictions and Watchful Waiting: When Breastfeeding Looks Fine (But Something Feels Off)

 What Is Watchful Waiting?

-The American Academy of Pediatrics (AAP) recently released a new statement emphasizing this approach—advising against routine releases and encouraging clinicians to first provide skilled breastfeeding support and assess function, not just anatomy.
-This is key.
-Not all tight frenulums cause problems, and not all ties need to be treated.
-What matters is how they function.
+The American Academy of Pediatrics (AAP) recently released a new statement emphasizing a watchful waiting approach—advising against routine releases and encouraging clinicians to first provide skilled breastfeeding support and assess function.

 Why It’s Complicated